 Time Poor Training – Practical Weight Loss Tip 3

-There are a myriad of diet experts with various recommendations online, some of them are true experts and some maybe not so much.
+There are countless diet experts with various recommendations online, some of them are true experts and some maybe not so much.
 There’s advice around on everything from

 What to eat: everything on the continuum from vegan to wholly carnivore